 The alleged backstory to all this is that Halseth’s and Guerrero’s parents learned about the teens’ plans to steal money from their parents and escape to Los Angeles, according to The Las Vegas Review-Journal.
 The parents tried to separate the two.
 The mother of the 16-year-old said that $1,300 was taken on Thursday from the bank accounts she shared with Halseth, however.

 Victim Halseth is the ex-husband of former Nevada State Sen. Elizabeth Helgelien.
-They are reportedly both the parents of the 16-year-old defendant.

 From police on Tuesday: